“There is no beginning to Enlightement, no end to Training” – Dogen Zenji (1200-1253)

 Teachers

 Nik began Aikido in 1981 at Sussex University (Brighton Aikikai), England under Kanetsuka Minoru Shihan (8.Dan) who awarded him shodan in 1986.
 After experiencing Yamaguchi Seigo Shihan (9.Dan), Nik began to train regularly under the direction of Christian Tissier Shihan (8.Dan) in France.
-On the recommendation of Tissier Shihan Nik was promoted Godan at the Aikikai Kagami Biraki 2017.
+On the recommendation of Tissier Shihan Nik was promoted Rokudan at the Aikikai Kagami Biraki 2024.

 As well as Tissier and Kanetsuka Shihan, over the years Nik has trained with many other masters, in particular Chiba, Endo and Yasuno.
 Nik spent more than 25 years instructing at Brighton Aikikai and trained many students to dan-grade and beyond.

 Brigitte began Aikido in 2002 in Guernsey, UK and from 2004 trained at Brighton Aikikai.
-In 2010 she achieved Shodan and in 2018 was promoted Sandan by Pascal Durchon (6.Dan).
+In 2010 she achieved Shodan and in 2023 was promoted Yondan by Christian Tissier Shihan.
 Brigitte has trained at numerous seminars taught by renowned Masters: Endo, Yasuno and in particular Tissier Shihan.

 Tanja Heinzmann (3.Dan Aikikai Tokyo)